Kula Atlagić: Geography

 Administratively part of the Benkovac municipality in the Zadar County, it is geographically located in the Ravni Kotari region of Dalmatia, in the central part of the country.
-It is situated 2km northwest of Benkovac by the road to Smilčić, on the edge of Bukovica and Ravni Kotari.

 History

 The settlement initially consisted of two former villages, Tiklić or Tihlić and Bojište.
 The first was an estate of the old Croatian noble family of Lapčani and Karinjani.
 It received its current name in the 17th century from the feudal family Atlagić, which during the Ottoman period built a tower house (kula).

 During the Croatian War (1991–95) the settlement was part of the Republic of Serbian Krajina.

 Culture

 There is an old Roman Catholic church dedicated to St. Peter from the 12th century, and two Serbian Orthodox churches dedicated to St. Nicholas, of which the older is Orthodox since the 17th century as it was built in 1446 as Roman Catholic and dedicated to St. Matthew by the nobles from Karinjani family.